PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 Additionally, this also helps a lot with user acquisition as empirically most users are not comfortable bridging their NFTs from L1→L2 due to bridge security concerns.

 Lastly, it also helps with liquidity & composability, as its means you don't have to fracture assets between L1 and L2.

-## Parallelization to handle over 10k tps per game

-Paima state machine L2s are not only significantly more efficient than the EVM, they also supports optionally running state machine updates in parallel (not natively available in the EVM), allowing games and apps to massively scale by, for example, having different PVP matches or different maps in an MMO run in parallel.

 ## Financing of decentralized games